 “Alcohol interacts with a surprising number of commonly used drugs: antibiotics, anticoagulants, antihistamines, digitalis, monoamine oxidase inhibitors, nitroglycerine, diuretics, heavy metals, insulin, iron, puromycin C, and many others.
 It also interacts specifically with sedatives, opiates, phenothiazines, antidepressants, and other psychoactive drugs.”

-Since, both alcohol and medicine compounds are processed by the liver, alcohol receives first preference.
-This slows down the efficient breaking down of medications.
+Both alcohol and most medication compounds are processed by the liver, and usually, alcohol receives first preference.
+This slows down the efficient breakdown of medications.

 Drinking and Driving: